boris-maker/boris.borg/README.md

 <h1 align="center">Hi ⛓, I'm Boris.B0rg</h1>
 <h3 align="center">Non subjective singular performance on the HyperGeist</h3>

-- 🔭 I’m currently working on [Uncreating Humans Program](guilliotine.xyz)
+- 🔭 I’m currently working on [Uncreating Humans Program (UHP)](guilliotine.xyz)

 - 🌱 I’m currently harving  **Social onthology and identity substraction**

+- ⚙️ Founder and Council Member at [DeepWebGallery] (https://deepwebgallery.org/)

-- 👯 I’m looking to collaborate on **anti art operations**
+- ⚔️ I’m looking to collaborate on **anti art operations**

-- 🤝 I’m looking for help with the costo politco de la organizacion emocional
+- 💊 I’m looking for help with the costo politco de la organizacion emocional

-- 👨‍💻 All of the projects will be available to download, copy and/or reproduce at [https://github.com/boris-maker]([github.](https://github.com/boris-maker))
+- ⚒ All of the projects will be available to download, copy and/or reproduce at [https://github.com/boris-maker]([github.](https://github.com/boris-maker))

 - 📝 I regularly write articles on Cognitive Arquitecture for hypergeist.org